microsounds/akari-bbs/README.md

 * UTF-8 aware input sanitation
 * Usernames
 * Tripcodes (DES crypt-based a.k.a Futaba-style)
-  * Enter your password in the form "Name#password" to generate a tripcode.
+  * Enter your password in the form "name#password" to generate a tripcode.
   * Tripcodes are a simple way to provide persistent identity without registration.

 Server-side page response time currently clocks in at 0.8ms.
 (1/1250th of a second!)

-You can see a live demo of akari-bbs: [here!](http://akaribbs.mooo.com/)
+You can see a running instance of akari-bbs: [here!](http://akaribbs.mooo.com/)

 ## Required
 * lighttpd